apache/druid/docs/ingestion/kinesis-ingestion.md

 Kinesis indexing tasks read events using the Kinesis shard and sequence number mechanism to guarantee exactly-once ingestion.

-This topic contains configuration information for the Amazon Kinesis indexing service supervisor for Apache Druid.
+This topic contains configuration information for the Kinesis indexing service supervisor for Apache Druid.

 ## Setup